 For every Execution Taskďťż, a corresponding pre-coded module is expected in the app as part of SDK.
 This module executes the Task on the device running the Delivery Agent app.
 Thus, the Dispatcher SDK allows you to build this app with the minimum amount of effort.

 The Mobile App SDK will orchestrate the execution of Tasks.
 Objective status updates will flow back as objective events to dispatch service through API calls made by the SDK and they will be stored in the Objective Events Store.
-This SDK can be used to render execution task screens on UI, maintain their states, and manage Motion Tracking Systemďťż.
+This SDK can be used to render execution task screens on UI, maintain their states, and manage Movement Tracking Systemďťż.

 Dispatch SDK is an expo-based SDK that is written in Typescript and some Modules in Java/Kotlin.